2X4Developer/wtbscripts/README.md

-# Script Templates For World To Build
+# Script Templates For worldtobuild.com